ScienceClubofDaniaCollege/ScienceClubofDaniaCollege.github.io/README.md

-Dania University College Science ClubDania University College Science ClubDania University College Science ClubDania University College Science Club# Dania_Science_Club-s-Web
+Science Club of Dania CollegeScience Club of Dania CollegeScience Club of Dania CollegeDania University College Science ClubDania University College Science ClubDania University College Science ClubDania University College Science Club# Dania_Science_Club-s-Web
 * ## This is an unofficial website for Dania University College Science Club.
 * ### If you are a student of Dania College then you can help us to design this website.
 * ### We will be adding various educational content to this website.